zhmin/pushgateway/README.md

 ### Time To Live
 If we pass a argument `metric.timetolive` at the time of start up(Example : `--metric.timetolive=60s`), the metrics will be removed from pushgateway after the 'metric.timetolive' from the time of pushing the metric.
+**The clean up jobs runs every 60 sec.
+So anything below 60 sec will not work.**